kimbyeolhee/Real_Time_Emotion_Detector/README.md

 ## Detect emotion

+Download the [haarcascade_frontface_default.xml file](https://github.com/opencv/opencv/tree/master/data/haarcascades) and place it in the haarcascade_files folder.

-You can use the trained model by specifying the base_config from Hugging Face (StoneSeller/emotion-classifier-vit).
+You can use the trained model by specifying the base_config from Hugging Face ([StoneSeller/emotion-classifier-vit](https://huggingface.co/StoneSeller/emotion-classifier-vit)).

 ```
 python inference.py -c inference_config